 Learn, create, experiment and grow your passion.
 Start with the simpler things and those that interest and move you.
 Don’t jump straight into freelancing your expensive 24-70 mm.

 Pinhole photography is a great way to experiment with capturing images.
 This is one of the oldest and easiest ways to photograph since you’re not using any lenses.

 You only need a way to capture the light.
 Anything from coffee tins to matchboxes can capture light.
 It all happens with, you guessed it, a pinhole.

 Now, all you need for this is your DSLR, a body cap, some paper and tape and of course a pin.
 Read here for all the information you will need to create one of these.

 Oh, and you will need a way to determine your exposure.
 Don’t worry, we found it for you here.

 DISCLAIMER: It has been said that capturing pinhole images with your DSLR can burn your sensor after prolonged use.
 I have yet to find information about this but beware.

-I believe it is because the pinhole creates a very intense light directed at the centre of your sensor, rather than being spread out using conventional lenses.
+I believe it is because the pinhole creates a very intense light directed at the center of your sensor, rather than being spread out using conventional lenses.

 In our article here, we utilise a ring adapter for a ‘Diana’ camera sandwiched between the DLSR and the old lens.